BitBagCommerce/SyliusCmsPlugin/README.md

 ## Support

-Want us to help you with this plugin?
+Want us to help you with this plugin or any Sylius project?
 Write us an email on mikolaj.krol@bitbag.pl :computer: